 Attach house numbers to the front of the planter if you wish.

-The kit also comes with post ground pilings that can be attached to the bottom connections and anchored into the ground.
+You can also use Snapfence post ground pilings that can be attached to the bottom connections and anchored into the ground.
 I opted to forgo those as after I got the entire thing put together it was pretty heavy as is – I couldn’t lift it by myself.
 I knew that filling it with dirt was only going to make it even heavier and keep it in place, so I didn’t think I needed those.

-What would you cover a Snapfence planter with?
+What would you cover your planter frame with?